Undergraduate Programme

 Awareness Course VI: Life and its Quest

-Specialization Core – Applied Nutrition
+Specialization A – Nutrition and Dietetics

 Dietetics – II